curtisj44/HTML-Lint/README.md

 2. Create a new bookmark.

-3. Set the name to ‘HTML-Lint’ and paste the above as the URL.
+3. Set the name to “HTML-Lint” and paste the above as the URL.